Flovv-e pre-order is open — estimated to ship in ~2 months

 Silicone Casting & Mold Making with Flovv

-What is silicone casting?
+What is silicone casting and mold making?

 Silicone casting (silicone mold making) pours a two-part reactive silicone over a master pattern so it cures into a flexible mold.
 That mold is then used to cast polyurethane, resin, wax, or other materials.
 The two parts — usually a base and a catalyst — must be combined at the correct ratio and mixed evenly, or the silicone cures soft, sticky, or unevenly.